microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 ## Step 6: Build the project on the Raspberry Pi

-Log into your Raspberry Pi, either remotely using SSH or directly if you have a keyboard and screen attached.
-Find the `cppTutorial` directory you just copied over and build the CMake project.
+Log into your Raspberry Pi, find the `cppTutorial` directory you just copied over, and build the CMake project.

 ```
 cd cppTutorial